gatsbyjs/gatsby/docs/docs/how-to/routing/client-only-routes-and-user-authentication.md

 ## How to configure your hosting service to handle client-only routes

 Site hosting services and software needs some help in order to server client-only routes correctly.
-Most Gatsby pages have a corresponding html file that the server responds with when a user visits the page e.g. visiting `/blog/my-blog-post/` makes the server respond with `/blog/my-blog-post/index.html`.
-But client-only routes like `/app/why-gatsby-is-awesome/` don't have a corresponding html file.
+Most Gatsby pages have a corresponding HTML file that the server responds with when a user visits the page e.g. visiting `/blog/my-blog-post/` makes the server respond with `/blog/my-blog-post/index.html`.
+But client-only routes like `/app/why-gatsby-is-awesome/` don't have a corresponding HTML file.
 The server needs to be configured to know to serve instead `/app/index.html`.

 Popular hosting services like Gatsby Cloud, Netlify, and Vercel have plugins that automatically configure hosting to handle client-only routes.